 Adam’s Peak, or Sri Pada, stands at 2,243 metres and is one of Sri Lanka’s most significant pilgrimage sites.
 The site holds importance for multiple religions: Buddhists believe the rock formation at the summit is Buddha's footprint, Hindus attribute it to Shiva, and Christians and Muslims consider it Adam's first step after Eden.
 The main pilgrimage season runs from December to May, peaking on full moon (Poya) days.
 The ascent is a 7 km trail consisting of over 5,000 steps, typically started around 2 am to reach the summit for sunrise.
 Hikers can expect to see a spectacular view and, on clear days, the peak’s triangular shadow cast upon the clouds.
 During the pilgrimage season, the path is well-lit and lined with tea stalls and shrines.

-The best time to hike is during the pilgrimage season (December to May) when the path is busy and facilities are open.
+The best time to walk: is during the pilgrimage season (December to May) when the path is busy and facilities are open.
 Hiking from June to November is more challenging due to wet weather, fewer services, and a deserted trail.
 Warm clothing is essential as summit temperatures are cold before dawn.
 This trek offers both a physical challenge and a unique cultural experience.

 Sinharaja Forest Reserve